Campaign types

 Campaign reports

-The Reports tab provides aggregate metrics for your outbound campaigns.
-Use this tab to evaluate how well your campaigns are reaching patients.
+Aggregate metrics for your campaigns are available within the Report tab when a campaign is selected.
+Use them to evaluate how well your campaigns are reaching patients.
 Summary stats:- Total Calls — the number of call attempts placed in the reporting period.

 - Completed Calls — calls that reached a conclusion (answered, voicemail, or no answer).